Saturday, June 14, 2025

 IV.
 Technical / Other

 The following uses barcharts.com as a source and discusses S&P futures (ES) as a third venue of stock sentiment in addition to options and ETFs.
 The non-commercial/commercial spread represents a LT bearish sentiment (dumb money/smart money) indicator.
 As explained in investopedia, commercial investors (red) are institutions and are smart money, while non-commercials (green) are speculators such as hedge funds and are dumb money.
 Here is the current barchart graph for the S&P 500 (top) and trader positions (1st bot) with positives as net longs and negatives as net shorts.
 Bearish sentiment is represented by the spread and is positive if red > green (Buy) and negative if green > red (Sell).
-ES (SPX) bearish sentiment remains positive at 0.25 SD, NQ (NDX) bearish sentiment remains at a weak Sell at -1.25 SD, YM (DJIA) is neutral at 0.0 SD.
+ES (SPX) bearish sentiment increased to 0.5 SD, NQ (NDX) bearish sentiment remains near a weak Sell at -0.75 SD, YM (DJIA) remains near a weak Sell at -0.75 SD.

 Click dropdown list to select from the following options: